wp-plugins/youtube-video-player/readme.txt

 Click on "Add Youtube Video" shortcode button.
 Type the Video Id and Playlist Id. for example if you want to add this playlist https://www.youtube.com/watch?v=0XFudmaObLI&list=RD0XFudmaObLI#t=1, then you need to type 0XFudmaObLI in Video Id field and type RD0XFudmaObLI#t=1 in Playlist Id field.

+= How to add YouTube video to widget =

+Go to your administration panel, click on the "YouTube Embed" plugin icon from your admin panel and check "Widget defaults" page.
+On YouTube Embed Widget default Settings page you can set default options for your videos in widgets.
+After that add YouTube embed widget to your sidebars, then type YouTube video url and that's all.

+= Can I use autoplay function for my YouTube videos =

+Of course, you just need to enable that function.

+= What mean "Initial Volume" =

+Initial Volume is the default volume for your YouTube videos.

 We also recommend you to take a look for this useful plugins - [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2), [WordPress Poll](http://wordpress.org/plugins/polls-widget) .

 == Screenshots ==